lttng/lttng-docs/contents/preface.md

   5. [Using LTTng](#doc-using-lttng) is a complete user guide of the LTTng project.
-It shows in great details how to instrument user applications and the Linux kernel, how to control tracing sessions using the `lttng` command line tool and miscellaneous practical use cases.
+It shows in great details how to instrument user applications and the Linux kernel, how to control tracing sessions using the `lttng` command line tool, and miscellaneous practical use cases.
-  6. [Reference](#doc-reference) contains references of LTTng components, like links to online manpages and various APIs.
+  6. [Reference](#doc-reference) contains references of LTTng components, e.g., links to online manpages and to various APIs.

 We recommend that you read the above chapters in this order, although some of them may be skipped depending on your situation.
-You may skip [Nuts and bolts](#doc-nuts-and-bolts) if you're familiar with tracing and LTTng.
-Also, you may jump over
-[Installing LTTng](#doc-installing-lttng) if LTTng is already properly installed on your target system.
+You may skip [Nuts and bolts](#doc-nuts-and-bolts) if you're familiar with tracing and the LTTng project.
+Also, you may jump over [Installing LTTng](#doc-installing-lttng) if LTTng is already properly installed on your target system.